aukilabs/posemesh/core/compute-node/README.md

 - `ENABLE_NOOP` (default `false`) — when true the binary registers noop runners.
 - `NOOP_SLEEP_SECS` (default `5`) — noop runner sleep duration.

-Startup rejects configurations whose direct advertised-route count plus requested relay count could exceed the 16-route reference limit.
-At most three of those routes may be circuits.
+The SDK validates a 16-slot local publication limit: each direct route consumes one slot and each relay provider consumes one slot.
+A Posemesh dataset reference expands every confirmed provider into its TCP and WSS circuit addresses, so the serialized reference may contain up to 19 addresses: 13 direct addresses plus three provider pairs.
 Relay retry, recovery, and cleanup timing are SDK facade implementation details rather than Posemesh configuration.

 ### Robot relay readiness and shutdown